 A short uphill walk from Tip-n-Top takes you to the Bonda Village.
 It’s here where Santoshi Mata Temple is located.
-Spend some time sitting in a peaceful and quite surroundings once you take blessings from the Goddess.
+Spend some time sitting in peaceful and quiet surroundings once you take blessings from the Goddess.

 Another beautiful opportunity for trekkers, Hawaghar offers superb views of the snow-clad Himalayas and opens quite a few trekking expeditions.

 Take an easy and short yet rewarding trek to Snow Viewpoint.
 The scenic trail through lush forests takes you to the viewpoint that offers breathtaking views of Trishul and Chaukhamba peaks.

 Almost 38 km from Lansdowne, this 1500 years old ancient temple is dedicated to Lord Shiva.
 The unique architecture of the temple and its natural surroundings definitely calls for a visit if you are in and around Lansdowne.
 The temple can be visited from 6 am to 9 pm.

 This 33-year old historical defense museum showcases the life and times of Garhwal Rifles of Indian Army.

 Entry Fees: INR 50 per person; Opening Timings: 9 am – 6 pm (closed for lunch from 1 pm to 3 pm) in the summer months, 8 am – 5:30 pm (closed for lunch from 12 pm to 3:30 pm) in the winter months

 Note: Photography is prohibited inside the museum.
 Kids below the age of 10 are not allowed to enter the museum.